What forms and documents do I need to submit to apply for financial aid?

 Yes.
 Wake Forest’s policy for determining need is based on the principle that both parents have a responsibility to contribute to the costs of education.
 We therefore need financial information from both households.
 The custodial parent and current spouse (if applicable) should complete the CSS PROFILE and FAFSA applications.
 The noncustodial parent and current spouse (if applicable) should complete the CSS Noncustodial Profile.
 Both parents and stepparents are required to submit copies of W-2 wage statements and income tax returns, including all schedules, to verify reported income.

-Where do I obtain the CSS PROFILE and FAFSA applications?
+Where do I obtain the FAFSA and CSS PROFILE applications?

 The online CSS PROFILE application may be accessed at https://profileonline.collegeboard.com/index.jsp.
 The CSS PROFILE school code for Wake Forest is 5885.

-What is the difference between the CSS PROFILE and the FAFSA?
+What is the difference between the FAFSA and the CSS PROFILE?

 What are the due dates for applying for financial aid?
 When can I expect to hear about my award?

-Incoming freshmen and transfer students must submit the CSS PROFILE between October 1 and February 15.
-The FAFSA must be completed between January 1 and February 15.
-All income tax documents must be submitted to CSS IDOC by March 1.
-Students who meet the March 1 priority deadline should receive notification of eligibility for financial aid by mid-April.
+Incoming freshmen students must submit the CSS PROFILE and FAFSA between October 1 and November 15 (Early Decision), or between October 1 and January 1 (Regular Decision and Early Decision II).
+All income tax documents must be submitted to CSS IDOC by November 15 (Early Decision) or January 1 (Regular Decision and Early Decision II).
+Students who meet these deadlines should receive notification of eligibility for financial aid as early as December 1 (Early Decision), February 15 (Early Decision II), or April 1 (Regular Decision).

-Returning students must complete the CSS PROFILE and FAFSA by March 1, and submit all tax documents to CSS IDOC by April 1.
-Returning students who meet the April 1 priority deadline will be notified of financial aid awards by mid-June.
+Returning and transfer students must complete the CSS PROFILE and FAFSA by February 1, and submit all tax documents to CSS IDOC by February 1.
+Returning and transfer students who meet the February 1 priority deadline will be notified of financial aid awards in early June.

 Do we need to have our taxes completed to file the CSS PROFILE and FAFSA applications?